Stay Safe During Storms By Following Local Alerts | SERVPRO® of North Lilburn

 When a watch is issued, this is a sign to start prepping for the incoming storm.
 These alerts mean that a storm could potentially be dangerous to people in your area.
 Watches will typically cover multiple counties, as they want everyone in the region to be ready for a disaster.

-warning is issued in smaller zones that may cover a single city or county.
+A warning is issued in smaller zones that may cover a single city or county.
 These alerts are red flags, meaning that danger is on its way, and you should take immediate measures to protect your home and family.

 You should also be aware of the weather that we commonly see here in Georgia, and Lilburn specifically.
 Because of the mountainous region, storms seem to drop in from the sky and collect for days and weeks at a time.
 We see flooding frequently in this area because of how our geography flows rainwater right through our cities when the creeks overflow.